 Finally, a money judgment may be executed by means of charging order which attaches to shares held by the debtor in a private or public company.
 A charging order entitles the judgment creditor to sell the shares and recover its debt from the proceeds of sale.

 There are several means of enforcing a money judgment depending on the particular assets of the debtor.
 LegalVision is well placed to assist you to enforce your judgment debt in Victoria.
-For further information or advice and assistance in enforcing your money judgment, contact our specialist disputes lawyers.
+For further information or advice and assistance in enforcing your money judgment, contact LegalVision’s dispute resolution lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?